younise/demo/_posts/2013-04-29-vmware-global-support-services-changes-to-severity-2-production-support-entitlements.md

 	<li>This change is applicable for only Production Support Entitlement.</li>
 </ul>

 <p>5.
-If I have BCS or MCS support, do I still have an option of live phone queue support?</p>
+If I have BCS or MCS support, do I still have an option of live phone queue support?

 <ul>
 	<li>Yes, these entitlement offerings will not change.</li>
 	<li>Learn more about <a href="http://www.vmware.com/support/services/bcs.html" target="_blank">Business Critical Support</a> and <a href="http://www.vmware.com/support/services/mission-critical.html" target="_blank">Mission Critical Support</a></li>
 </ul>

 <p>6.
-How do I upgrade the severity of my SR?</p>
+How do I upgrade the severity of my SR?

 </div>
 <div>